StjepanPrakljacic/Logger/README.md

 # Usage

 1. The Logger depends on shared types defined in `common-config`.
-To use the logger in your C program, clone the repositorys:
+To use the logger in your C program, clone the repositories:

    ```bash